 ECSS-E-ST-20-08_0090095

-The qualification coupon shall be manufactured using the same qualified materials and processes as the flight panel, and any deviation shall be identified by the PVA supplier.
+The qualification coupon shall be manufactured using the same design, substrates, materials, processes and manufacturers as for the flight panel, furthermore, any deviation be identified by the PVA/Solar Array supplier.

+The same materials means the same material specification, but is not linked to manufacturing batches or lots.

 ECSS-E-ST-20-08_0090096

-The qualification coupon shall contain only one PVA technology5.5.1.2g.
+In case the qualification coupon contains more than one PVA technology, fulfilling 5.5.1.2g, the coupon design shall allow to qualify those technologies separately ensuring that:

+a failure of a given technology does not propagate to the other technologies, and

+qualification testing is able to discriminate success of failure of each technology independently.

 ECSS-E-ST-20-08_0090097

 The number of (non-cell) components shall correspond to the number in a flight configuration of the unit they belong to, but with a minimum of two.